“THE OCEAN SUSTAINABLE DEVELOPMENT GOAL (SDG 14):

 – The role of the Ocean Business Community over the next 15 years, and beyond, in ensuring ocean sustainable development.

 The program and topics for SOS 2017 are being developed with input from the business community.
-Speakers, session organizers and sponsorship opportunities will be announced in the near future.
-For a full overview of the draft program, please click here.
+Speakers and session organizers will be announced in the near future.
+For a full overview of the up-to-date Online Program, please click here.

-The draft SOS 2017 conference program includes the following proposed sessions:
+The SOS 2017 Online Conference Program includes the following proposed sessions:

 – Opening Plenary: Leadership and Success Stories in Ocean Sustainable Development